I am answering the burning question, does organic hair dye exist?

 *Suzi (Gurl Gone Green) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-You may be thinking that hair dye isn’t that big of a deal if you are only using it a handful of times per year.
+You may be thinking that hair dye isn’t that big of a deal if you are only using it a handful of times per year compared to your other personal care products.
 But I am here to say that it can’t be ignored when you consider the toxic ingredients in hair dye and the fact that

 66-77 percent of women dye their hair (1)

 Pretty crazy statistics!
-And when you consider that some (maybe even many) women might not know what they’re putting on their heads along with the fact that the FDA doesn’t regulate hair dye it definitely gets a little more scary.
+And when you consider that some (maybe even many) women might not know what they’re putting on their heads along with the fact that the Food & Drug Administration (FDA) doesn’t regulate hair dye it definitely gets a little more scary.
 In fact,

 “the FDA cannot take action against a coal-tar hair dye on the basis that it is or contains a poisonous or deleterious ingredient that may make it harmful to consumers, as long as the label includes a special caution statement and the product comes with adequate directions for consumers to do a skin test before they dye their hair.
 PLUS, Coal-tar hair dyes, unlike color additives in general, do not need FDA approval.
 (FD&C Act, 601(e)).”
 (2)